mdiin/migrer/README.md

 **Powerful**: migrer allows you to do anything supported by your database in your migrations, because it is not limited by a DSL layer on top of SQL.

-**VCS-friendly**: migrer supports the concept of *repeatable* migrations, so now your stored procedures and views no longer foil version control.
+**VCS-friendly**: migrer supports the concept of *repeatable* migrations, making it easier to see the evolution of e.g. stored procedures and views.

 **Small**: The sources are ~200LOC, so getting to know everything about migrer is easy!